shvabmaria/rsschool-cv/cv.md

 - Phone: +380635871620
 - E-mail: marievoloshyna@gmail.com
 - GitHub: [shvabmaria](https://github.com/shvabmaria)
-- Discord: @shvab_maria#7244
+- Discord: shvab_maria#7244
 - Telegram: @miaim7

 ## About me:

-Before the war I had worked as office-manager, and I loved it.
-Looking for a job after the war starting, I had get to know with a web-development, and I felt in love with it.
-Now i'm dreaming to became a great developer, and I'm doing a lot for it.
+Before the war I had worked as an office-manager, and I loved it.
+Looking for a job after the war starting, I had get to know with a web-development, and I fell in love with it.
+Now i'm dreaming to become a great developer, and I'm doing a lot for it.

 ## Skills:

-- HTML
+- HTML5
-- CSS
+- CSS3
 - JavaScript (basic)
 - Git